 FUN FACT

-Torianne has been chased down the street being called “Emily”.
-She also constantly gets compared to Mrs. Blunt.
-So here is her 2025 Halloween Costume.
+Torianne constantly gets compared to Mrs. Blunt and has been chased down the street being called “Emily”.
+So here is her 2025 Halloween Costume

 Torianne has always been musically inclined

-Torianne can somehow fall asleep anywhere but her bed (in this case it was during a tailgate)
+Torianne can fall asleep anywhere (in this case it was at a Penn State tailgate)